-To get around Chiang Mai is easy, you can rent a scooter explore everything on your own pace.
+To get around Chiang Mai is easy, you can rent a scooter explore everything at your own pace.
 There are shops renting scooters almost everywhere in the old town.
 Also you can use the songthaew [the red buses] or the traditional tuk-tuk.
 Even with the language barrier most of the drivers are nice and they know all Chiang Mai attractions.

 If you need some info about living in Chiang Mai as a digital nomad, check the interview we did with some travelers to find out why Chiang Mai is the favorite place for nomads.
 And if Chiang Mai is only part of your adventure across Southeast Asia then you are in the right place, we have a bunch of inspiring stories and guides to Thailand.